Doctoral Programs

 Filing for Graduation

 The candidate must file for graduation online via Blue & Gold.
-A student must be in good standing with the Office of Research and Graduate Studies in order to complete graduation requirements.
+A student must be in good standing with the College of Graduate Studies in order to complete graduation requirements.

 Submission of Dissertation